A new wave of funds: Russian investors assert themselves on the domestic and global markets

 “We don’t find it very fair that funds take 2% for the management, we’re ready to take the risks,” Kirivenko explained in an exchange with Forbes Russia.

-Chasing gaming startups across Eastern Europe
+Chasing gaming start-ups across Eastern Europe

 Executives from My Games Venture Capital (MGVC) and other players of the gaming industry are in the process of raising at least $50mn for a gaming-focused fund.
-Dubbed ‘Games Fund,’ the vehicle will invest across Eastern Europe, injecting up to $2mn into pre-seed and Round A startups and up to $5mn at later stages.
+Dubbed ‘Games Fund,’ the vehicle will invest across Eastern Europe, injecting up to $2mn into pre-seed and Round A start-ups and up to $5mn at later stages.

 As reported by EWDN, Games Fund says LP interest has exceeded expectations.
 It has already received support from Lev Leviev (co-founder of VKontakte and founder of the LVL1 fund) and a London-based investment bank, among other investors.
 Under plans, the fundraising will be closed by the end of the summer.